qiy-chen/Museum-Project-2022/Shift-RESTful-Documentation.md

 HTTP Method: GET

-Description: Takes an identfying integer corresponding to a shift from the shift repository from the request, and returns a list of Integers corresponding to all the id of the employees assigned to the shift in the body of a ResponseEntity.
+Description: Takes an identfying integer corresponding to a shift from the shift repository from the request, and returns a list of Integers corresponding to all the ids of the employees assigned to the shift in the body of a ResponseEntity.

 ## Delete Shift